easyctf/easyctf-2015-writeups/much_studying_400.md

 Source can be found [here](files/aplit.c), and the binary with the actual flag is on the shell server at `/problems/aplit`.

+## Hint

+Oh poop!
+Forgot to give you my prompt.
+Here it is: Choose a novel that you hate, and then write an essay about it.

 ## External Writeups

 *None yet!*